 Scholarships up to $1,000 for graduating high school seniors and post-secondary students who are NWPlus Credit Union member in good standing for at least 90 days prior to application.
 If under 18, parent must be a good-standing member.
 NWPCU employees, family members, or volunteer officials are not eligible.
-Instruction sheet and application form are available at the Mount Vernon and Oak Harbor Financial Aid Offices.
+Application and further information available at http://www.nwpluscu.com/about-us/scholarship-opportunities.html.
 For questions, please contact NWPLUS CU at 425-297-1033 or 1-800-456-6481 ext#1033.
-Application Deadline is March 25, 2013.
+Application Deadline is March 11, 2014.

 NORTHWEST HAWAI'I OHANA (NWHO) SCHOLARSHIP

-NORTHWEST HAWAI’I OHANA (NWHO) SCHOLARSHIP A $500 Education Scholarship and 2 x $75 Cultural Scholarships will be awarded to eligible students.
-Top priority given to a member, or dependent of NWHO.
+NORTHWEST HAWAI’I OHANA (NWHO) SCHOLARSHIP A $500 Education Scholarship will be awarded to eligible students planning to attend any postsecondary program or who is currently enrolled in a postsecondary program who wishes o further his/her education to achieve personal and career goals.
+Top priority given to a NWHO member, or to the dependent of a NWHO member.
 Second priority to the child of a Hawai’i high school graduate.
 Information and application forms available at http://nwhawaiiohana.webs.com/scholarships.htm .
-Application deadline for the Cultural Scholarship is March 31, 2013 & application deadline for the Educational Scholarship is May 31, 2013.
+Application deadline is November 22, 2013 for the 2014 calendar year.

 OFFICERS' SPOUSES' CLUB OF WHIDBEY ISLAND